 What one change can you make to dramatically increase your success?
-Learn how to set specific goals when goal setting and use specific goals in all your business planning.
+Learn about goal setting and use specific goals in all your business planning.
 Goals need to be specific if we have any chance of accomplishing them.
-Setting specific goals when we're goal setting sets us up for success rather than failure.
+Establishing specific goals sets us up for success rather than failure.

 Setting Specific Goals

-A specific goal is a goal that incorporates an action plan that outlines how you will achieve the goal, and a performance measure that tells you how you will evaluate the goal.
+A specific goal incorporates an action plan that outlines how you will achieve the goal, and a performance measure that tells you whether you were successful or not.

 This is the goal setting formula for ensuring that you're setting a specific goal:

 "I will (goal + performance measure) BY (specific actions)."